How Is Amyloidosis Treated?

 Chemotherapy

 Some of the same drugs that treat cancer may also be used for complications of AL amyloidosis.
-Two older drugs used include melphalan (Evomela®) and dexamethasone (Dextenza®).
+Two older drugs used include melphalan (Evomela®) and dexamethasone.
 Sometimes high-dose melphalan is given along with stem cell treatment.
-Some newer drugs include bortezomib (Velcade®) and lenalidomide (Revlimid®).
-In some cases, bortezomib, cyclophosphamide (Cytoxan®), and dexamethasone may be used together.2
+Some newer drugs include bortezomib (Velcade®), lenalidomide (Revlimid®), and daratumumab (Darzalex).
+In some cases, daratumumab may be used in combination with bortezomib, cyclophosphamide (Cytoxan®) and dexamethasone.2

 Bone marrow transplant